|

 It's also a good way to keep your cat healthy, protect your furniture, and protect you and your family from getting scratched.

+Ideally, you should start trimming when your cat is a kitten.
+This will help your kitty to get used to the procedure and make it less traumatic for both of you.
 Kittens are generally easier to train in most cat-human interactions.
 Giving your kitten a treat after you trim her nails will make the process even more enjoyable for her.

-Until you get the hang of trimming your cat's nails, you may only want to cut off the very tip of the nails.
+Until you get the hang of trimming your cat's nails, you may want to only cut off the very tip of the nails.

-Depending on your cat’s temperament and how used to claw-trimming she is, she may only allow you to clip a couple of nails a day.
 Some older cats have had bad experiences with nail clipping in the past and may not adjust very well.
-Don't force your cat if she is having a particularly rough time of it.
+Don't force your kitty if she's having a particularly rough time of it.

 Remember to give treats and talk soothingly.